opencv/opencv/modules/features2d/doc/common_interfaces_of_descriptor_matchers.rst

 In the first variant of this method, the train descriptors are passed as an input argument.
 In the second variant of the method, train descriptors collection that was set by ``DescriptorMatcher::add`` is used.
 Optional mask (or masks) can be passed to specify which query and training descriptors can be matched.
 Namely, ``queryDescriptors[i]`` can be matched with ``trainDescriptors[j]`` only if ``mask.at<uchar>(i,j)`` is non-zero.

-.. index:: DescriptorMatcher::knnMatch

 DescriptorMatcher::knnMatch
 -------------------------------
+Finds the k best matches for each descriptor from a query set.

 .. ocv:function:: void DescriptorMatcher::knnMatch( const Mat& queryDescriptors,       const Mat& trainDescriptors,       vector<vector<DMatch> >& matches,       int k, const Mat& mask=Mat(),       bool compactResult=false ) const

 .. ocv:function:: void DescriptorMatcher::knnMatch( const Mat& queryDescriptors,           vector<vector<DMatch> >& matches, int k,      const vector<Mat>& masks=vector<Mat>(),       bool compactResult=false )

-    Finds the k best matches for each descriptor from a query set.

     :param queryDescriptors: Query set of descriptors.